Formal distinction

-In scholastic metaphysics, a formal distinction is a distinction intermediate between what is merely conceptual, and what is fully real or mind-independent--a logical distinction.
+In scholastic metaphysics, a formal distinction is a distinction intermediate between what is merely conceptual, and what is fully real or mind-independent—a logical distinction.
 It was made by some realist philosophers of the Scholastic period in the thirteenth century, and particularly by Duns Scotus.

 Background

-Many realist philosophers of the period (such as Aquinas and Henry of Ghent), recognised the need for an intermediate distinction that was not merely conceptual, but not fully real or mind-independent either.
-Aquinas held that the difference between our concepts arises not just in the mind, but has a foundation in the thing (fundamentum in re).
+Many realist philosophers of the period (such as Aquinas and Henry of Ghent), recognised the need for an intermediate distinction that was not merely conceptual, such as a distinction of reason reasoned, but not fully real or mind-independent either, such as a major real distinction.
+Aquinas held that the difference between our concepts arises not just in the mind, but has a foundation in the thing (fundamentum in re), such as a distinction of reason reasoning.
 Henry held that there was an 'intentional' distinction (distinctio intentionalis) such that 'intentions' (i.e. concepts) that are distinct in the mind, correspond to things which are potentially distinct in reality.

 Scotus argued for a formal distinction (distinctio formalis a parte rei), which holds between entities which are inseparable and indistinct in reality, but whose definitions are not identical.
 For example, the personal properties of the Trinity are formally distinct from the Divine essence.
 Similarly, the distinction between the 'thisness' or haecceity of a thing and its existence is intermediate between a real and a conceptual distinction.
-There is also a formal distinction between the divine attributes and the powers of the soul.
+There is also a formal distinction between the divine attributes e.g. love and mercy, and the powers of the soul.